cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-08-05 at 20.04.16.png" alt=""><figcaption><p>These individual boxplots, produced by MicrobiomeStat's <code>generate_taxa_indiv_boxplot_single</code> function, offer a nuanced view of microbial family abundance distribution across subjects, faceted by sex.
 The x-axis represents subjects grouped by LGG/placebo, and y-axis shows log-transformed abundance.
 Differing abundance ranges and distribution shapes are observed between taxa like Ruminococcaceae and Lachnospiraceae.
 Such customized inspection uncovers fine-grained sample-level variations, setting the stage for subsequent integration of patterns.</p></figcaption></figure>

-With these plots in place, we advance to the `generate_taxa_heatmap_single` function to depict abundance:

-By scrutinizing the heatmap, distinct microbial family clusters with analogous abundance patterns become evident.
-When `cluster.cols = TRUE`, it becomes feasible to discern samples with similar abundance attributes.
+Transitioning from bar plots, we venture into the domain of heatmaps using the `generate_taxa_heatmap_single` function.
+Heatmaps offer a unique, colorful perspective on data, visually encapsulating the richness and patterns of microbial abundance across samples.

+Heatmaps are particularly insightful for discerning clusters of microbial families that exhibit similar abundance profiles across different samples.
+By default, the function will cluster rows (features or taxa) based on their abundance patterns.
+If researchers wish to see the taxa in their original order without clustering, they can achieve this by setting `cluster.rows = FALSE`.
+However, when clustering is enabled, patterns of microbial families with congruent abundance become readily discernible, painting a vivid picture of microbial dynamics.

+The function also allows for column clustering when `cluster.cols = TRUE`, which can be instrumental in revealing samples that share analogous abundance characteristics.
+This could be pivotal in unearthing hidden sample groups or conditions that exhibit similar microbial compositions.

+Let's dive into the function's implementation:

 ```r
 generate_taxa_heatmap_single(